-As part of our community transformation programme, we are working to provide safe drinking water to over 100,000 people in the Taru Desert, Kasigau Corridor.
-This community has been trapped in a cycle of poverty over generations.
+As part of our community transformation programme, we are working to provide safe drinking water to over 100,000 people in the Kasigau Corridor, Tsavo, Kenya.
+Communities there have been trapped in a cycle of poverty over generations.

-With a goal to provide easy access to safe drinking water for a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
+With a goal to see easy access to water enjoyed by a population of 100,000 people over the next five years, we are initially working to ensure a community of 10,000 have access to water all year round.
 Clean water will mean that these people can also embrace the hygiene and sanitation practices that support preventative health care.
 It also creates opportunities for agriculture and farming activities.
 Ultimately, community transformation starts with water, as without water all sorts of constraints are placed upon the people.

 It’s exciting to be part of such a dynamic project and we invite you to find out more and join us in helping empower and transform this community.
 Come on one of our trips and help build new classrooms in local schools and work alongside the Tumaini women.